 CoQ10 is both an antioxidant and an energy booster for our cells.
 It’s most known for its role in the function of mitochondria, the batteries in our eggs.
 With aging, mitochondria can become damaged and CoQ10 levels decline.
 We tend to lose that “battery power,” which affects egg quality.
 Anyone who is trying to conceive could benefit from taking a CoQ10 supplement, but it’s especially helpful if you’re over the age of 30, have subfertility or a diminished egg reserve.

 For those undergoing infertility treatments including IVF, the recommended doses start at 400 to 600 mg daily, but for most people who are just starting their fertility journey, Fett says a lower dose of 200 mg can be helpful and sufficient.
-To help limit how many different bottles you have to buy, we include 200 mg of CoQ10 in The Power Prenatal for Females, and you can add an extra 400 mg to your sachet with our Extra Egg Health Booster.
+To help limit how many different bottles you have to buy, we include 200 mg of CoQ10 in The Powers for Females, and you can add an extra 400 mg to your sachet with our Extra Egg Health Booster.

 When should I start taking prenatal vitamins?